Selliott456/project-2/README.md

 ![Restaurant Card](READMEdocuments/restcard.png)

-Here is an example of a Static Google Map for a location -
+Here is an example of a [Static Google Maps API](https://cloud.google.com/maps-platform/) for a location -

 ![Map](READMEdocuments/map.png)